 Loans to Consumers and the Impact of Zero and Negative Interest Rate Policies

-The best loans for individuals and their families are often determined by interest rates.
+The loans for individuals and their families are often determined by interest rates.
 Many individuals are not really certain how interest rates are determined.
 Zero Interest Rate Policies (ZIRP) and negative interest rates can lower the cost of loans of all types, from home loans, car loans, student loans, credit cards and everything in between.

 Modern Interest Rates Are Usually Determined by Central Banks